angular/angular-cli/docs/documentation/stories/create-library.md

 If you've never published a package in npm before, you will need to create a user account.
 You can read more about publishing on npm here: https://docs.npmjs.com/getting-started/publishing-npm-packages

-The `--prod` flag should be used when building to publish because it will completely clean the build directory for the library beforehand, removing old code leftover code from previous versions.

 ## Why do I need to build the library everytime I make changes?